ytnobody/Unruly/README.md

 ## ping\_interval

-Interval in seconds for sending ping (integer, default is 30)
+Interval in seconds for sending ping (integer, default is 20)

+## connection\_lifetime

+Lifetime in seconds of connection without pong (integer, default is 30);

 ## when\_lost\_connection